 I’m an anxious person, and have been most of my life.
-Later on, I’ll talk about my journey with anxiety and how I’ve managed to beat it, but mindfulness is such a big part of my journey so I wanted to dive deeper into that first.
+Read about my journey with anxiety and how I’ve beat with without medication, and how mindfulness is such a big part of my journey.
+I wanted to dive deeper into that.

 The answer is mindfulness.
 It’s so important that we take time for us and take part in self-care as often as we can.
 Mindfulness is one way to do this.
 It has helped me ground myself and calm myself down so many times I can’t even count.
 I try to make it part of my daily routine now and I’ve found that it keeps my anxiety at bay.

 Mindfulness takes practice.
 You won’t be a pro at it overnight, and you may not ever be able to be fully aware of the present moment.

 Our minds will naturally drift into anxious thoughts and worries, but being mindful is the ability to bring your mind back to the present moment.
 Acknowledge the thoughts as they come in your mind, but watch them pass like clouds floating by as you bring yourself back to the present moment.

 Mindfulness doesn’t mean you have to change as a person.
 As humans, focusing on the present is something we do innately all the time.